cody-mar10/protein_set_transformer/README.md

 You will first need to generate ESM2 protein embeddings.

 The source repository for ESM can be found here: [https://github.com/facebookresearch/esm](https://github.com/facebookresearch/esm).
 At the beginning of this project, there was not a user friendly way provided by the ESM team to get protein embeddings from a protein FASTA file, so we have provided a repository to do this: [https://github.com/cody-mar10/esm_embed](https://github.com/cody-mar10/esm_embed).
+We plan to integrate this into the single `pst` executable for simpler usage, including creating an end-to-end pipeline to go from protein FASTA files to PST outputs.

 The ESM team has now provided `esm-extract` utility to do this, but we have not yet integrated protein embeddings generated from this route.